10” server racks are great for organising small equipment that is way too small for the full size of standard 19” racks.

 Three-way connectors are the most cost effective.
 They add a 5mm cap to the vertical extrusions, so we reduce 10mm to get our new cutting dimensions for a 4U rack:

-- 4× 216mm (width)
+- 4× 216mm (breadth)

 - 4× 210mm (height)

-- Total: 2424mm
+- Total: 2344mm

-Optimising cost
+Optimising cost with an arch frame

-The RackMate racks skip the bottom horizontal bars front and back, to make an arch shape instead of a cuboid.
-This reduces weight and cost, but also reduces structural integrity as it depends on the rack mounted equipment to reinforce the frame at the bottom.
-This is fine for metal rack mounts but probably not for 3D printed plastic mounts.
+RackMate skips the bottom horizontal bars front/back to make an arch instead of a cuboid.
+This reduces weight and cost, but also reduces structural integrity as it depends on rack mounted equipment to reinforce the frame.
+This is fine for metal mounts but probably not for 3D printed plastic mounts.
+If we make the same choice and skip 2×216mm bars, the bottom three-way joiners can be replaced with cheaper two-way joiners.
+The total extrusion length for 4U is now 1932mm, within 2m.
+Or, for a taller 8U rack:

-- 2× 216mm (width)
+- 2× 216mm (breadth)

 - 4× 386mm (height)